ITEC Level 3 Diploma in Massage QN 603/4092/7

 - ITEC Practical Examination – 45 minutes

-- Multiple choice theory test 50 questions on exam day – 55 minute paper, taken alongside the 45 minute practical exam for unit 380
+- Multiple choice theory test 50 questions on exam day – 55-minute paper.

 - The remaining units, such as business studies are completed throughout the duration of the course and are assessed internally by the tutor – all work is then externally verified by the visiting examiner